Back to the wilderness: BWCA reopens after rare closure

 DULUTH – The reopening of the Boundary Waters Canoe Area Wilderness means a paddling trip Up North this weekend is back on for four 40-something dads craving a much-needed break.

-Superior National Forest is opening the wilderness area after spreading wildfires forced a rare closure on Aug.
+The Superior National Forest is opening the wilderness area after wildfires forced a rare closure on Aug.
 21.

-Recent rain helped diminish the multiple wildfires burning within the BWCA and other parts of the national forest, including the 26,000-acre Greenwood fire.
+Recent rain helped diminish the wildfires within the BWCA and other parts of the national forest, including the 26,000-acre Greenwood fire.
 The Forest Service said this week that much of the BWCA and national forest would reopen Saturday, including the popular Crooked Lake area.
-While permits were canceled through Friday, reserved permits for Saturday and beyond are still valid, and new reservations became available starting Thursday.
+While permits were canceled through Friday, reserved permits for Saturday and beyond are still valid, and new reservations are now available.

 "The snow will fall before we probably get out of drought," Cummins said.